2018 Orlando City SC season: Broadcasting

 Orlando City were featured on national television 13 times during the 2018 season, while all remaining matches were televised locally on WRDQ.
 Six of the nationally televised games were shown on ESPN, tied with three other clubs for the most appearances.
 Additionally, certain matches were streamed live on Twitter following the announcement of a three-year agreement between Major League Soccer and the social networking service.
 In May 2018, the club announced a deal it had made with YouTube TV in which all of its locally televised matches would be streamed live through the subscription service.

-English-language radio was be split between WTKS 104.1 and WYGM 740 AM/96.9 FM/101.1-2 HD for the 2018 season, with WYGM airing 18 regular-season matches and WTKS airing 14 regular-season matches.
+English-language radio was split between WTKS 104.1 and WYGM 740 AM/96.9 FM/101.1-2 HD for the 2018 season, with WYGM airing 18 regular-season matches and WTKS airing 14 regular-season matches.
 Spanish-language radio broadcasts were conducted on WDYZ 990 AM.